Nancy Crow quilt art classes

 PRESENTATION

-• Optional but important: Each student should come prepared with 3-8 actual quilts and be prepared to make a short (5 minutes maximum) but articulate presentation about their work including future goals.
-If you would like to make a digital presentation, the Crow Timber Frame Barn provides use of a digital projector connected to a laptop (please bring a flash drive with your presentation/images or bring your own laptop/iPad).
-Please choose one option: actual quilts … OR … a digital presentation.
+• Optional but important: Each student should come prepared with a digital presentation/laptop or 3-6 actual quilts and be prepared to make a short (3-5 minutes maximum) but articulate presentation about their work including future goals.
+The Crow Timber Frame Barn provides use of a digital projector connected to a laptop.

 SUPPLIES